- Wendell Barry

 When our efforts take root, we build a virtuous cycle for these communities and the environments they inhabit.

-You can donate directly to our friends at the Eden Projects here.
+You can donate directly to our friends at the Eden Reforestation Projects here.

-Otherwise, we'll use proceeds from your Art Bloom purchase to plant 25 trees.
+Proceeds from your Art Bloom order will go directly to Eden to plant 5 trees.